 I live in a state without a real winter, am “of a mature age” and easily overheat, so I have no need for a hood.
 But the hooded version made in a soft hacci would look so cute on my daughter, who lives where it still snows.

 I remember reading a discussion on the GreenStyle Facebook group page about whether you can rock a long cardigan with shorts.
 The answer is yes, you absolutely can!
 I think the key is using a lightweight fabric to keep it flowy and seasonally appropriate.
 I used a fun purple waffle mesh from Phee Fabrics for my latest cardigan.
 I purchased the fabric late last year knowing that I wanted to make this cardigan with it.
-(The purple is no longer available, but there is some magenta left in the last chance section!)
+Sadly, the fabric is no longer available, but the Sunday Cardigan looks great in so many different types of fabric!

 A sweater knit version would look great with jeans or pants.
 You could rock it with boots or flats.
 I wear my navy rayon spandex Sunday Cardigan with dresses, or thrown over my workout wear if it’s chilly on my way to yoga class.